Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 So I don't think many apps will be impacted :)

-On the other hand, this change allows Angular to not depend on the `Reflect` API, and that gives us (slightly) smaller bundles \o/
+On the other hand, this change allows Angular to not depend on the `Reflect` API, and that gives us (slightly) smaller bundles \o/.

 Another change is the removal of the ES5 API to write Angular applications without decorators.
-This API was depending on `Reflect` and is now gone.
+This API was also depending on `Reflect` and is now gone.

 In the meantime, all our materials ([ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!